JakeLap/multitenant-test/README.md

 # Laravel multitenancy test

 This project uses PHP 8.3, Laravel 11 and Livewire.
+To handle the multitenancy spatie's laravel-multitenancy has been user.

 ## Set up